EMBiRLab/HASEL_Characterization/index.markdown

 <div markdown="1" class="content-block grey justify no-pre">
 # [Out-of-Plane Bending Motion](#overview)

 By varying the heat-seal planar geometry, the out-of-plane bending performance is greatly affected.
+The HASEL actuators are composed of inextensible material with a stiffer layer on one side of the shell.
+The difference in stiffnesses results in uneven bending during actuation and curvature is induced.
-Shown below is a series of HASEL actuators, all with a channel width of \\(W_C = 5 mm\\), that have different period lengths.
+Shown below is a series of HASEL actuators, all with identical channel width \\(W_C = 5 mm\\), but different period lengths.
+Actuation is also shown to be repeatable.

 <p align="center">
   <img src="Sequence%2001_2.gif" width="100%" alt="animated" />